-The Shell Letter Agreement also provides that from June 4, 1998 to the earlier to occur of June 4, 2005 or the date on which a firm transportation contract or contracts have been entered into by TBS with respect to all of the Initial Spare Capacity (the “Gas Option Period”), SCHL or its affiliates have the option to supply EEPB affiliates or their designees up to 27.5% of the gas that such affiliates or designees are supplying using the Bolivian Spur and Brazilian Spur to any power plant project located in the Brazilian State of Mato Grosso or in any Brazilian state adjoining such state, provided that (i) such gas is transported using the Initial Spare Capacity, (ii) such supply does not conflict with GasBol’s commitments to Bolivian gas producers to use Bolivian sourced gas first and (iii) the terms for such supply are no less favorable than could be obtained by the purchaser of such gas in an arm’s length transaction pursuant to an offer EEPB or its affiliates has obtained and is prepared to accept from a supplier that was not an affiliate of SCHL.
+The Shell Letter Agreement also provides that from June 4, 1998 to the earlier to occur of June 4, 2005, or the date on which a firm transportation contract or contracts have been entered into by TBS with respect to all of the Initial Spare Capacity (the “Gas Option Period”), SCHL or its affiliates have the option to supply EEPB affiliates or their designees up to 27.5% of the gas that such affiliates or designees are supplying using the Bolivian Spur and Brazilian Spur to any power plant project located in the Brazilian State of Mato Grosso or in any Brazilian state adjoining such state, provided that (i) such gas is transported using the Initial Spare Capacity, (ii) such supply does not conflict with GasBol’s commitments to Bolivian gas producers to use Bolivian sourced gas first and (iii) the terms for such supply are no less favorable than could be obtained by the purchaser of such gas in an arm’s length transaction pursuant to an offer EEPB or its affiliates has obtained and is prepared to accept from a supplier that was not an affiliate of SCHL.

 GasMat/GasMat Holdings Ltd./GasMat Investments Ltd.